In this article

 Step 2: Calculate the income tax

-John then takes his adjusted gross income ($80k) and multiples it by his income bracket tax rate.
-According to that rate, he would have an estimated income tax of $14,759.
+John then takes his adjusted gross income ($80k) and calculates his tax liability using the "2025 tax rate tables.
+According to that rate, he would have an estimated income tax of $12,514.

-Note: Tax brackets are subject to change on a yearly basis.
+Note: Tax brackets are subject to change every year.
 So check to see that you’re using the most recent year’s numbers.

 Step 3: Calculate the self-employment tax

-As mentioned, John is self-employed, which means he will also have to pay a self-employment tax.
-To determine this tax quarterly estimate, he needs to multiply his estimated total income ($100k) by 92.35%.
+As mentioned, John is self-employed, so he will also have to pay a self-employment tax.
+To determine this quarterly tax estimate, he must multiply his estimated total income ($100k) by 92.35%.
 That is $92,350.

 Where does the 92.35% come from?
 According to the IRS: